 A number of lawsuits are pending or threatened against the Commonwealth, which arise from the ordinary course of operations.
 These include claims for property damage and personal injury, breaches of contract, condemnation proceedings and other alleged violations of law.
 The Commonwealth records a liability for those cases in which it is probable that a loss will be incurred and the amount of the potential judgment can be reasonably estimated or a settlement or judgment has been reached but not paid.
-A short term liability of approximately \$13 million is recorded based on historical payments made.
+A short term liability of approximately \$33 million is recorded based on; 1) historical payments made and 2) actual claims settled and to be paid prior to June 30, 2015.

 Workers' compensation costs are recognized when claims are presented and paid.
-The Commonwealth's outstanding liability for such claims at June 30, 2013 is estimated to be \$283 million of which approximately \$40 million is expected to be paid during FY14.
+The Commonwealth's outstanding liability for such claims at June 30, 2014 is estimated to be \$273 million of which approximately \$39 million is expected to be paid during FY15.